 If you know for sure you are coming for a few weeks and plan to move around a lot, then get a JR rail pass before coming.

 So the expensive part is if you don’t have a JR rail pass and want to try a shinkansen train.
 The fare from Kyoto to Tokyo will set you back around 12500 yen ($120).
-Expensive right!

-Buses and local trains are good value however.
-In comparison with the shinkansen fare above, you can take a bus from Osaka to Tokyo for 6000 yen ($60).
+Buses and local trains are good value, however.
+In comparison with the shinkansen fare above you can take a bus from Osaka to Tokyo for around 6000 yen ($60).